 It was still chucking it down when I stopped at the door to our house and waited for Cee to say goodbye, but she kept on running till she reached her own front door where she fumbled for a key in her pocket and let herself in without glancing behind her.

 That summer I didn’t go back to the park with Cee.
 The next day, on the walkway outside our houses, someone had drawn chalk pictures of a flat-haired stick-girl holding hands with a long-tailed bear.

 Available to purchase here

 Meet the Author

-Please remember to like and share to help spread the book love!
+Massive thanks to everyone who has stopped by to visit my blog, please remember to like and share to help spread the book love far and wide!